Charles II of England: Navy

 Charles had a good understanding of naval architecture and took decisions on the plans for new ships.
-For instance, among the interventions he made to the thirty ship program, he pointed out that with the French as a likely enemy in future wars, English warships would need to spend longer at sea than when fighting the Dutch.
+For instance, among his interventions in the thirty ship programme, he pointed out that with the French as a likely enemy in future wars, English warships would need to spend longer at sea than when fighting the Dutch.
 (Note: If France were the opponent, naval campaigns could be expected to range from the Channel to the Mediterranean.
 Combat against the Dutch would likely be in the southern part of the North Sea and the eastern end of the Channel.)
 Consequently, Charles insisted on the third-rates being built larger than the minimum size laid down by parliament.
 This increased the capacity of stores, but also made the ships more seaworthy and better gun platforms.
 He guaranteed to pay the extra costs from his own funds, but with the ships built, he then reneged on this promise.
-Charles also instructed that ships in the program should be launched as soon as the hulls were ready, with remaining work to be done afloat.
-This freed up docks and slipways for the next ship to be started, so helping speed up the ambitious construction timetable.
+Charles also instructed that ships in the programme should be launched as soon as the hulls were ready, with remaining work to be done afloat.
+This freed up docks and slipways for the next ship, speeding the ambitious construction timetable.

 Not all Charles's efforts in naval architecture were successful.
-When launched, the experimental needed immediate remedial work (Note: The process involved was girdling, the addition of an extra layer of planking below the waterline to provide extra breadth to the hull and therefore make the ship more stable.) to correct her instability.
-Charles supported a suggestion by Pepys that the draught of ships in the thirty ship program could be reduced.
+When launched, the experimental needed immediate remedial work (Note: The process involved was girdling, the addition of an extra layer of planking below the waterline to provide extra breadth to the hull and therefore make the ship more stable.) to correct instability.
+Charles supported a suggestion by Pepys that the draught of ships in the thirty ship programme could be reduced.
 This was strongly resisted by the shipwrights, and the King ultimately deferred to their expert opinion.

-Charles learnt to sail when he had fled the Royalist defeat in the Civil War.
+Charles learnt to sail after fleeing the Royalist defeat in the Civil War.
 Taking refuge in Jersey in 1646, he was provided with a pinnace for his amusement.
 He regularly took the helm and was under the tuition of Royalist naval officers who had similarly left England.
-After the Restoration, Charles had a number of Royal Yachts and frequently chose to make use of them.
+After the Restoration, Charles had a number of Royal Yachts and frequently sailed them.